AcademySoftwareFoundation/tac/process/contributing.md

 ## Contribution sign off

-Ensuring a clean code pedigree and lineage is critical to the downstream adoption of open-source code in the industry.
+Ensuring a clean code pedigree and lineage is critical to the industry's downstream adoption of open-source code.

 Academy Software Foundation requires the use of the [Developer’s Certificate of Origin 1.1 (DCO)][DCO], which is the same mechanism that the [Linux® Kernel](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/Documentation/process/submitting-patches.rst#n416) and many other communities use to manage code contributions.
 The DCO is considered one of the simplest tools for sign-offs from contributors as the representations are meant to be easy to read and indicate signoff is done as a part of the commit message.